Asset Protection: Investors Beware Cryptocurrency IRA Scam Alert

 This happens a lot during this time of year.
 Taxpayers are focusing on retirement savings to either increase deductions, or maximize tax savings.
 On February 2nd, the U.S. Commodity Futures Trading Commission (CFTC) issued a warning to investors.
 They cautioned investors to be cautious of virtual currency retirement accounts that claim IRS approval.

-This happens during this time of year since taxpayers focus on retirement savings in an effort to either increase deductions or maximize tax savings.
-On February 2nd, the U.S. Commodity Futures Trading Commission (CFTC) issued a warning to investors to be wary of all virtual currency retirement accounts claiming to be IRS-approved.
-Neither the IRS nor the CFTC are involved in the review or approval of investments for IRAs.
+Neither the IRS nor the CFTC review or approve investments for IRAs.
 They also do not endorse any type of investment.
 And they certainly do not issue statements that suggest that any investments are IRS or IRA approved, regulated or protected.

 The lure of cryptocurrencies is high and the market is volatile.

-Please resist the temptation to be lured by any advertising that suggests investing in a cryptocurrency IRA account is IRS approved.
+Please resist being lured by any advertising suggesting that a cryptocurrency IRA account investment is IRS approved.
 If you have cryptocurrencies and want to protect those assets and make sure your loved ones can gain access when necessary, call The Estate & Asset Protection Law Firm for a consultation.